Skip to main content

 What's Happening

-During the government shutdown, November Supplemental Nutrition Assistance Program (SNAP) benefits, which provide food assistance to millions of Americans, are at risk.
-Congress has explicitly set aside funds so that SNAP would remain funded during a government shutdown, but the Trump Administration has refused to follow the law and allow this critical assistance to go out to families.
+Congress explicitly set aside funds to ensure SNAP would remain available during a government shutdown, but the Trump Administration has refused to follow the law and allow this critical assistance to reach families.
+Even after two federal judges ordered the administration to issue November SNAP benefits, Trump has only agreed to send half of the normal amount.

 Who This Affects